lcary/nbd/README.md

 Install
 -------

-Once the sdist is built (see above), you can install it with pip:
+Once the sdist is built (see above), you can install it with pip. e.g.:
 ```
-pip install dist/nbexplode-1.0.0.dev1.tar.gz
+pip install dist/nbcrack-1.0.0.dev1.tar.gz
 ```

 _NOTE_: If you have not already pip-installed nbconvert, running that command will install it for you.